 “Enter as a stranger, leave as a friend” ~ I love this quote!

 This tells you right up front, you are more than a customer.
-We are looking for a relationship.
+We are looking for a relationship, a team relationship.

 So, let’s stop for a minute and ask a couple of questions.

 - Is there a “Team” environment in your work place?

 - Do you have service after the sale?
 Do you have service during the sale?

 - What are you doing to make sure you and your employees are delivering a level of service that BLOWS people away?
 Makes them want to talk about you and share the experience?

 Businesses have a habit of spending a great deal of money to find new customers only to have little or no effort on retaining them or expanding their relationship beyond their first needs.

 In one of my first sales leadership positions, I found myself in the middle of the Mojave Desert with a 35-year mining business.
 So how do you sell more rocks to a marketplace that already considers you one of the industry leaders?

 After learning how to drill rock, crush rock, truck rock and I could learn about rock and the seventeen (17) different natural colors of rock we mined, I set out to meet our clients who covered the entire west coast.